 An administrator oversees the logistics of the settlement and monitors the mortgage servicer’s compliance with the settlement.
 Eligible homeowners are identified by the mortgage servicers and the settlement administrator.
 Once the identification process is complete, the mortgage servicers send written notification to homeowners.

-Consumers may contact the banks directly with any questions or for information about their loans.
+Consumers may contact banks directly with any questions or information about loans:

 - Bank of America: (877) 488-7814